Suzuki Jimny: First generation (1970)

 The compact off-road capable Suzuki Jimny was Suzuki's first global success, lending it name recognition and a foothold in markets worldwide.
-The Jimny slotted into a hitherto unfilled gap in the market.
+The Jimny occupied an unfilled gap in the market.

 LJ10

-Suzuki's first move on acquiring the rights to the ON360 was rebodying it and replacing the Mitsubishi engine with an air-cooled 359 cc Suzuki "FB" two-cylinder, two-stroke, which produced 25 PS.
+Suzuki's first move on acquiring the rights to the ON360 was rebodying it and replacing the Mitsubishi engine with an air-cooled 359 cc Suzuki "FB" 2-stroke Inline 2, which produced 25 PS.
 Since the new unit remained smaller than 360 cc, and Suzuki placed the spare tire inside the truck (making it a three-seater) to keep it under 3 m in overall length, it was classified as a kei car, conferring certain tax privileges and other benefits.
 When it was introduced in April 1970, it was the first four-wheel drive kei car to enter series production.
 The LJ10 Jimnys had 16-inch wheels, weighed 590 kg, and had a top speed of 75 km/h.
 The engine was soon uprated to 27 PS, but the claimed top speed remained unchanged.

 The original Jimny was an unexpected hit, with nearly 5,000 units selling in its home market in the first year, immediately outselling the market leader at the time, the Mitsubishi Jeep.
 Over 6,000 were sold in 1971.
 Production was initially subcontracted and was carried out mainly by hand, but Suzuki soon realized that the Jimny needed to have a dedicated assembly line to allow production to be ramped up.
 Transmission gear ratios were 3.68:1 1st 2.21:1 2nd 1.47:1 3rd 1.00:1 4th and 3.68:1 rev.

 LJ20

 The LJ was updated in May 1972 and renamed the LJ20.
 The grille bars were changed from horizontal to vertical for the LJ20.
 The engine was replaced with an updated, water-cooled unit called the L50; its 28 PS enabled the LJ to reach 80 km/h.
-With production brought in house, Suzuki could now build 2,000 cars per month.
+With production brought in house, Suzuki was able to build 2,000 cars per month.